Israeli president ends fraught Australia visit to comfort Jews as Gaza war protests follow | Law-Order

 Israeli president ends fraught Australia visit to comfort Jews as Gaza war protests follow

-Israeli President Isaac Herzog was due to end a contentious four-day visit to Australia on Thursday that brought comfort to Sydneys Jewish community traumatised by a recent antisemitic mass shooting, but also attracted large-scale demonstrations protesting the civilian toll of the Gaza war.
+Israeli President Isaac Herzog ended a contentious four-day visit to Australia on Thursday that brought comfort to Sydneys Jewish community traumatised by a recent antisemitic mass shooting, but also attracted large-scale demonstrations protesting the civilian toll of the Gaza war.

 - Country: